-- CAW is not a uniform camp but we do require that each camper must have 3 Red camp shirts, 3 Gold camp shirts and 2 Gold trip shirts (no name on the back).
+- CAW is not a uniform camp but we do require that each camper must have 2 Red camp shirts, 4 Gold camp shirts (2 of them with no name on the back).
 This is all outlined in the official Chen-A-Wanda camp outfitter, The Camp Spot catalog.
 There are a few ways to purchase the required gear.
 You can go on line to www.thecampspot.com to view our catalog and order the gear.
 Every year you will receive a new catalog with the required and suggested packing list or you can visit the Camp Spot showroom in Livingston, NJ.

 We usually recommend packing enough for 14 days.
 We do provide laundry service so there is no need to over pack.
 The weather always plays a role in what to pack so we suggest packing for warm, chilly and rainy days.